munificent/game-programming-patterns/book/introduction.markdown

 At the back of the stack of pages was a real monster: a program that took up several dense pages of code.
-It took a while before we worked up the courage to even try it, but it was irresistible: the title above the listing was "Tunnels and Trolls."
+It took a while before we worked up the courage to even try it, but it was irresistible -- the title above the listing was "Tunnels and Trolls."
 We had no idea what it did, but it sounded like a game, and what could be cooler than a computer game that you programmed yourself?

-We never did get it running, and after a year we moved out of that classroom.
+We never did get it running, and after a year, we moved out of that classroom.
-(Much later when I actually knew a bit of BASIC, I realized that it was just a character generator for the table-top game, and not a game in itself.)
-But the die was cast -- from here on out, I wanted to be a game programmer.
+(Much later when I actually knew a bit of BASIC, I realized that it was just a character generator for the table-top game and not a game in itself.)
+But the die was cast -- from there on out, I wanted to be a game programmer.

 When I was in my teens, my family got a Macintosh with QuickBASIC and later THINK C. I spent almost all of my <span name="snakes">summer vacations</span>
 hacking together games.
 Learning on my own was slow and painful.
-I'd get something up and running easily -- maybe a map screen, or a little puzzle -- but as the program grew, it got harder and harder.
+I'd get something up and running easily -- maybe a map screen or a little puzzle -- but as the program grew, it got harder and harder.

 <aside name="snakes">